An award-winning destination, the Azores is now considered one of the world’s best places for sustainable tourism.

 Do not expect large islands, or white sandy beaches, but rather beautiful natural and man-made landscapes scattered over nine small, volcanic islands.
 Besides fumaroles, caverns, and crater lakes, flowers are everywhere to enjoy, especially in spring.

-Need more reasons to visit this island archipelago belonging to Portugal?
-Here are the top attractions in the Azores you need to explore on your next trip.
+Need more reasons to visit this archipelago belonging to Portugal?
+Here are the top attractions in the Azores to explore on your next trip.

 1. Lagoa das Sete Cidades – São Miguel